 The Mobility Program is designed to strengthen contacts between academia, industry and public authorities, and as a platform for interaction with excellent scientific environments abroad.
 The students are encouraged to perform a part of their research project in industry, a public authority, or to spend a period at a research institute abroad.
 A portion of the School’s budget is reserved for individual mobility allowances.
 The Forum Securitatis funding is intended to for supplementary travel and accommodation costs.

 To get access to the mobility funding the student must have participated at 4 Focus days and 2 study visits or similar activities.

 To get the diploma at the dissertation the student must have participated at 6 Focus days and 4 study visits or similar activities.

 Who can apply?

-A Forum Securitatis student must be registered as a graduate student and have:
+A Forum Securitatis student must be registered as a graduate student at a Swedish university and have:

 - a project within the area of Security in society, and/or Crisis management,